First written: 11 Apr. 2016; Last update: 2 Oct. 2017

 Can nothing be better than an empty world?

 Nothing can be better than an empty world: An empty world is as least as good as any possible hypothetical state of the world.

 That is, even if all suffering would be abolished, and the world would only be populated by minds who are much better off than humans and other animals on Earth are, the world could never be better than an empty world.
 Regardless of which utopia one paints, an empty world would be at least as good.
 In other words, an empty world is perfect.
-For example, Fehige (1998) proposes antifrustrationism and explicitly says that “nothing can be better than an empty world.”15 Similarly, Gloor and Mannino advocate what they call ‘Buddhist Axiology,’ which says that experiences that are subjectively free from problems are flawless and perfect.
-Since Buddhist Axiology is a theory about the value of different experiences, it is compatible with the idea that other things than experiences are valuable, such as beauty, justice or preference satisfaction.
-But if the only things that have final value are experiences, then Buddhist Axiology implies that no state can be better than dreamless sleep, non-existence or an empty world.16
+For example, Fehige (1998) proposes antifrustrationism and explicitly says that “nothing can be better than an empty world.”15 Similarly, Lukas Gloor advocates a theory that he calls ‘tranquilism.’
+According to tranquilism, experiences that are subjectively free from problems are flawless and perfect.
+Since it is a theory about the value of different experiences, it is compatible with the idea that other things are valuable, such as beauty, justice or preference satisfaction.
+But if only experiences have final value, then tranquilism implies that nothing can be better than dreamless sleep, non-existence or an empty world.

 Can the far future counterbalance horrors that are almost certain to occur in the near future?